...

 • Practice evidence-based techniques like grounding, breathing exercises, and more.

-• Help you manage future stressors and prevent relapse.
+• Manage future stressors and prevent relapse.

 Medication Management